 - 1 egg whisked with 1 tablespoon water

-- Heat a large skillet on high heat until very hot.
-Add steak/onions/marinade and let cook on one side without disturbing, then proceed to cook until meat is cooked through.
-Transfer meat and onions to a fine hole strainer/sieve and remove any excess liquid by pressing down on the meat mixture.
+- Heat 1 tablespoon vegetable oil over medium-high heat in a large skillet until smoking.
+Pat excess marinade off steak and add to skillet.
+Cook undisturbed for 1 minute then continue to cook while stirring just until no longer pink, 1-2 minutes, Transfer meat to a fine hole strainer/sieve to remove any excess liquid by pressing down on the meat.
 Set aside.

-- Wipe out skillet and add 1 tablespoon olive oil.
-Heat over medium high heat then add mushrooms.
-Sauté for 3-5 minutes or until golden.
+- Optional: Heat 1 tablespoon olive oil over medium high heat in the now empty skillet.
+Add mushrooms and sauté for 3-5 minutes or until golden.
 Remove to a paper towel lined plate.
-Heat another tablespoon olive oil over medium high heat and add green pepper and jalapeno.
-Saute for 1 minute.

-- Add green peppers, jalapenos, mushrooms and steak/onions to a food processor and pulse a few times until roughly chopped.
+- Add bell peppers, onions jalapenos, mushrooms (if using) and steak to a food processor and pulse a few times until roughly chopped.
 Alternatively, you can chop by hand.

 - Position an egg roll wrapper with one point towards you.
-Line the center with 2 tablespoons cheese* and top with ¼ cup steak mixture.
+Line the center with 3 tablespoons cheese and top with ¼ cup steak mixture.
 Fold bottom corner over filling then continue to roll up, firmly folding sides toward center over filling as you roll.
 Seal edges with egg wash.
-Repeat with remaining wrappers and filling.
 (Refer to your egg roll wrapper for a diagram).